 Zaritsky, Joseph (Israeli, 1891–1985)

 An important figure in the history of modernism in Israel, Zaritsky first became interested in abstraction in the 1940s.
-He co-founded and later led New Horizons, an artists’ group active c.
-1948–63.
+He co-founded and later led New Horizons, an artists’ group active from around 1948 until 1963.
 He inspired many younger artists to break from the figurative expressionism that had dominated Israeli art.

 Zeidler, Eberhard (German/Canadian, b.
 1926)